UT Shield

 Information about accessing the online child protection training module and how the camp director can access the list of those who have completed the module can be found below.

-The University of Texas System Child Protection Training
+The University of Texas System Youth Protection Training

-The provided training, The University of Texas System Child Protection Training online class, can be accessed via the UTLearn website (http://utlearn.utexas.edu).
+The online training provided by The University of Texas System Youth Protection Training can be accessed via the UTLearn website (http://utlearn.utexas.edu).
 UT Austin provides this module at no cost.

-Note: If you are unable to access UTLearn, please contact either your camp point of contact to verify that all your paperwork is complete, or contact the ITS Service Desk (512-475-9400 or help@its.utexas.edu) for assistance.
+Note: If you cannot access UTLearn, please contact either your camp point of contact to verify that all your paperwork is complete or contact the ITS Service Desk (512-475-9400 or help@its.utexas.edu) for assistance.

 Who uses this training?